estates-monitor/betterelephant.github.io/source/_posts/2012-09-25-heygate-cinemas-opening-night.markdown

 categories:
 ---
 <p>
-    Following a spate of <a href="http://betterelephant.org/images/unauthorised_activities.pdf">attempts to stifle its interim use programme</a> last year, this year Better Elephant decided to create a pop-up cinema, which can be popped up and then quickly popped down again.</p>
+    Following last year's attempts by Southwark Council to <a href="http://betterelephant.org/images/unauthorised_activities.pdf">prosecute remaining residents</a> involved in Better Elephant's interim use programme, this year Better Elephant decided to create a pop-up cinema which can be popped up and then quickly popped down again.</p>

 <p style="text-align: center; ">